 Finally, changes in TFA density show no significant association with TFA corps members' decisions to exit the district.
-From Column 2 of Table 4, note that TFA corps members are extremely unlikely to exit the district after the first year, but they are significantly more likely to exit in the second year or afterward.
-The risk ratio of the interaction variable TFATFA Density is marginally significant and suggests a lower probability of exit; however, note that this estimate needs to be combined with the main effect of TFA Density, which is significant in the positive direction.
+From Column 2 of Table 4, note that TFA corps members are extremely unlikely to exit the district after the first year, but they are more likely to exit in the second year or afterward, as shown by the substantial magnitude and statistical significance of the TFA \ Year 2 and TFA \ Year 3+ interactions.
+Thus, more than any other factor, the end of the two-year TFA commitment remains a very strong predictor of district exit.
+The risk ratio of the interaction variable TFA\TFA Density is marginally significant and suggests a lower probability of exit; however, note that this estimate needs to be combined with the main effect of TFA Density, which is significant in the positive direction.
 The combination of the main effect and the interacted effect for TFA corps members is again tested in the bottom row of Table 4, and the null hypothesis of no density effect on TFA corps members fails to reject in this case.
-These findings square with the proportional hazards results in Table 3, which showed that the hazard of leaving the
+These findings square with the proportional hazards results in Table 3, which showed that the hazard of leaving the initial placement school was slightly lower than the hazard of exiting the district (though not significantly so) in schools with more TFA teacher placements.

-31 Many of the schools where TFA clustered its corps members also received school turnaround interventions from the district's ETO.
+These same three mobility patterns also are observed when using TFA density calculated among the relevant peer group (in Columns 3 and 4 of Table 4).
+In addition, Table 4 reveals a strong association between the school FRL percentage and the likelihood of within-district transfers.
+Contrast this with exiting the district, where we do not see a significant association.
+We also estimated additional specifications (omitted for brevity) that fully interacted TFA status with teacher experience and school the district's ETO.
 These interventions may have included large amounts of staff turnover in select schools.
 It is unlikely that school turnaround is driving this significant estimate for two reasons.
 First, the high levels of staff turnover in these schools occurred in the year prior to being replaced by TFA (whereas the model estimates exit patterns as a function of current density).
 Second, teachers displaced by turnaround were transferred within the district, whereas these estimates suggest a relationship with leaving the district altogether.